 A Transfer Frame that contains a detected error may be discarded in cross-support situations.

-If the optional Insert Service is used, the All Frames Reception Function shall extract the IN_SDU from the Insert Zone of the incoming stream of Transfer Frames, whose Physical Channel Managed Parameter ‘Transfer Frame Type’ is ‘Fixed Length’, regardless of their GMAP ID, and deliver them to the Insert Service user.
+If the optional Insert Service is used, the All Frames Reception Function shall extract the IN_SDU from the Insert Zone of the incoming stream of Transfer Frames, whose Managed Parameter ‘Physical Channel Transfer Frame Type’ is ‘Fixed Length’, regardless of their GMAP ID, and deliver them to the Insert Service user.

 If error protection of the IN_SDU is not required, extraction of the IN_SDU may be performed prior to decoding of FECF described above.